 What is sex therapy?

-As a sex therapist, I believe that all areas of our health (physical, emotional, mental, spiritual, sexual, etc.) are connected and affect how we feel in our day to day lives.
+We believe that all areas of our health (physical, emotional, mental, spiritual, sexual, etc.) are connected and affect how we feel in our day to day lives.
 Therefore, sexual health is an integral part of our overall well-being.
 Sadly, we live in a society that often leaves out crucial information when teaching us about sex and sexuality.
 This can cultivate a great deal of shame, confusion, guilt, and fear when it comes to this area of health.

 Sex therapy is just like an individual and relationship counseling session.
 Sessions are usually 50-90 minutes long, and we use talk therapy to address sexual concerns in relationships, dating, body image, and pleasure.
 Sex therapy sessions tend to put a particular emphasis on sexual health, functioning, and satisfaction, among other stressors you may be dealing with within your life.